arXiv/arxiv-docs/help/faq/whytex.md

   perl -pe 's/(^|[^\\])%.*/\1%/' < old.tex > new.tex
 ```

-or use [`arxiv-latex-cleaner`](https://github.com/google-research/arxiv-latex-cleaner)&mdash;which can remove comments, remove auxiliary files, and shrink images.
+or use this third-party tool, [`arxiv-latex-cleaner`](https://github.com/google-research/arxiv-latex-cleaner)&mdash;which can remove comments, remove auxiliary files, and shrink images.
+Note that arXiv will provide no user support for this tool, so use with care.

 ```bash
   arxiv_latex_cleaner /path/to/tex/